AlphamaxMedia/netv2mvp-scripts/README.md

 https://github.com/AlphamaxMedia/openocd.git

 Clone it recursively and build and install it.
 If you use this, openocd runs about 20x faster than if you use the mainline version.
+Be sure to use the --enable-bcm2835gpio configure option.

 The default NeTV2 firmware image already includes this source directory and binary pre-installed for you.